- Pre-ceremony Activities: Start with morning rituals like yoga or making coffee/breakfast together.

 - Handfasting (cord ceremony)

 - Unity Ceremony (candles, sand-pouring, planting a tree together, paint on a canvas together)

 Exchange Gifts: Surprise your partner with a gift, a song, or anything else you’d like to make a romantic gesture.
-You can incorporate this into a first look (we can help) or make it something you do at the end of a picnic on a hike.
+You can incorporate this into a first look (I can help) or make it something you do at the end of a picnic on a hike.

 Kayaking/Canoeing/Paddleboarding: Get out on the river or a lake and enjoy the landscape from a whole new perspective!